jadon-gro/PRODUCT-DESIGN-Thermostat/README.md

 3. Making backplate pins that don't interfere with the buttons
 4. Making the system adjustable over bluetooth or a web-app (difficult over student wifi)
 5. Enabling timeline on Fusion 360 for easier revisions.
 (I just forgot to)
+6. Cable manage the servo (make it look prettier in general)

 ## Known issues
 - My system randomly reboots sometimes.
 I think this may have to do with a poor soldering job on my part and pins shorting.
 I'm working on figuring that out.